-1. a.
+- 1. a.
 A Joint Committee of the administration and the Association shall be established to review all present and proposed federal and outside funded projects and to recommend future projects and study the impact of such projects on the regular instructional program.
 Such Committee shall be composed of ten (10) persons.
 Five (5) persons will be appointed by the Association, one of whom will be a parent.
-Five (5) persons will be aparent selected by the Parent Leadership Coalition.
-All project proposals shall be submitted to the Joint committee prior to Board approval and/or submission to the appropriate government agency.

-b.
-The Committee shall meet as the need arises and shall make its report available to both the Association and the Board on or before March 1st and June 1st of the school year.

-2. The working conditions of certified personnel working on all federal and outside funded projects shall be in substantial conformity with the terms of this Agreement.

-3. All positions under such programs will be publicized in accordance with existing procedures.
+Five (5) persons will be appointed by the Superintendent, one of whom will be a parent selected by the Parent Leadership Coalition.
+All project proposals shall be submitted to the Joint committee prior to Board approval and/or submission to the appropriate government agency. - b.
+The Committee shall meet as the need arises and shall make its report available to both the Association and the Board on or before March 1st and June 1st of the school year. - 2.
+The working conditions of certified personnel working on all federal and outside funded projects shall be in substantial conformity with the terms of this Agreement. - 3.
+All positions under such programs will be publicized in accordance with existing procedures.